axionbuster/ctpractice1/README.md

 "reset" creates sort of a "box" so that an inner "shift" can't escape it.

-When control flow jumps to the continuation (say, k) captured by "shift," it executes as though that "shift" just finished with the value given to k, and when the "reset" completes, the control flow returns to where it left off (that is, inside the shift, right after the k).
+When control flow jumps to the continuation (say, _k_) captured by "shift," it executes as though that "shift" just finished with the value given to _k_, and when the "reset" completes, the control flow returns to where it left off (that is, inside the shift, right after the _k_).

+But if the "shift" is entered but the continuation is never invoked, then control flow never returns to where it left off; it terminates as the shift call does.

 ## Experiment 1